tomreitz/tomreitz.com/_book-reviews/2018-11-14-the-4-hour-work-week.md

 title: "The 4-Hour Work Week"
 permalink: "/book-reviews/the-4-hour-work-week"
 tags: ["book-review"]
+excerpt: >
+  An interesting read with some good ideas, but some dangerous ones too.
 ---

 Several people I know have mentioned Tim Ferris' book [The 4-Hour Work-Week](https://amzn.to/2qO8RZw), so I thought I'd check it out.
 Fortunately my library had a copy.